akoreman/Forward-Render-Pipeline/README.md

   - Support for reflections from unity reflection probes.
   - Reflection sharpness affected by surface rougness.
 - Support for emmisive surfaces.
+- Support for point-lights (without shadows).

 **Possible extensions:**
- - Support for spot lights + shadows.
+ - Support for spot light shadows.
  - Support for point lights + shadows.
  <!-- - Support for baked shadows. -->
  <!-- - Support for light cookies. -->